Liu Jie (politician, born 1970)

-Liu Jie (刘捷 (Liú Jié); born January 1970) is a Chinese politician and member of the Chinese Communist Party (CCP), who is currently serving as CCP secretary of Hangzhou from December 2021.
+Liu Jie (刘捷 (Liú Jié); born January 1970) is a Chinese politician and member of the Chinese Communist Party (CCP), who is currently serving as the Governor of Zhejiang from 18 December 2024.
+Previously, he served as the party secretary of Hangzhou from 2021 to 2024 and specifically-designated deputy party secretary of Zhejiang from 2023 to 2024.

 Early life and education

-Liu was born on 1970 in the city of Danyang in Jiangsu Province.
+Liu was born in 1970 in the city of Danyang in Jiangsu Province.
 From September 1988 to August 1992, he studied in the Department of Metallurgy at the University of Science and Technology Beijing, majoring in iron and steel metallurgy.
 In 2003, he studied at the Wuhan University of Science and Technology, where he majored in iron and steel metallurgy, and obtained a master's degree in engineering.

 In 2008, he majored in resource industry economics and earned the Doctor of Engineering at the China University of Geosciences in Wuhan.

 Industrial career

 From August 1992 to December 2003, he worked at the Xiangtan Iron and Steel Company in Hunan, where he worked as technician, deputy director of the converter workshop, deputy director and director of the company's steelmaking plants.

 Liu served as the assistant to the general manager and director of the steelmaking plant of the Xiangtan Iron and Steel Company from March 2003 to July 2003 and assistant to the general manager of the Xianggang Business Department of Hunan Valin Pipeline Co.
 Ltd., from September 2000 to 2003.